AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 ## Unified Shell

-In the top bar, on the right side, several buttons allow you to:
+In the top bar, on the right side, the buttons allow you to:

 * switch between IMS organizations
 * switch between your Adobe Experience Cloud applications